Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Introduction

-In the case of universal approximators such as neural networks, epistemic uncertainty is related to the distance between a new test instance and previous training examples.
-Indeed, for an input instance $x \in \mathcal{X}$ far from the support of the training data, there are likely two consistent hypotheses $h, h' \in \mathcal{H}_{\mathcal{S}}$ that produce very different outputs for $x$.
-More precisely, if $\mathcal{H}$ is the set of $k$-Lipschitz functions, the error on $x$ between any consistent hypothesis $h \in \mathcal{H}_{\mathcal{S}}$ and the best model is bounded by a value proportional to the distance between $x$ and the training inputs \citep{sullivan2013optimalUncertaintyLipschitz, Malherbe2017GlobalOptim, deMathelin2021DBAL}.
-Therefore, a proxy of the epistemic uncertainty can be estimated by computing the distance to the support of the training set.
-Methods developed under this paradigm are referred to as \textit{distance-based} uncertainty quantifiers, which includes, for instance, derivative of Gaussian processes \citep{rasmussen2003gaussianprocess}, Deterministic Uncertainty Quantification (DUQ) \citep{vanAmersfoort2020DUQ}, Mahalanobis distance \citep{lee2018MahalanobisOODdetect} or Deep Nearest Neighbors \citep{Sun2022KNNOOD}.
+In the case of universal approximators such as neural networks, a proxy of the epistemic uncertainty can be estimated by computing the distance to the support of the training set.
+For example, if the considered set of hypotheses is the set of $k$-Lipschitz functions, the pointwise prediction discrepancy between two consistent hypotheses is bounded by a value proportional to the distance to the training inputs \citep{sullivan2013optimalUncertaintyLipschitz, Malherbe2017GlobalOptim, deMathelin2021DBAL}.
+Methods developed under this paradigm are referred to as \textit{distance-based} uncertainty quantifiers, which include, for instance, derivative of Gaussian processes \citep{rasmussen2003gaussianprocess}, Deterministic Uncertainty Quantification (DUQ) \citep{vanAmersfoort2020DUQ}, Mahalanobis distance \citep{lee2018MahalanobisOODdetect} or Deep Nearest Neighbors \citep{Sun2022KNNOOD}.
 The main challenge faced by distance-based uncertainty approaches is to find a relevant notion of distance to use \citep{Liu2022DistanceAwarness}.
-For high-dimensional machine learning problems, using the Euclidean distance in the input space $\mathcal{X}$ is generally irrelevant and one looks for geometric distances computed in encoded spaces.
-For instance, \citep{Liu2022DistanceAwarness} and \citep{Cao2022deepHybridModelOOD} develop distance preserving networks using spectral normalization.
+For high-dimensional machine learning problems, using the Euclidean distance in the input space is generally irrelevant and one looks for geometric distances computed in encoded spaces.
+For instance, \citet{Liu2022DistanceAwarness} and \citet{Cao2022deepHybridModelOOD} develop distance preserving networks using spectral normalization.
 Finally, computing the distance to the training distribution support can also be performed by density estimation techniques, such as auto-encoders or GANs, which have been used for OOD detection \citep{zhou2022AutoEncoderOOD, ryu2018GANOOD}.
 The distance to the training set is then computed through the reconstruction error of the decoder or by the predicted likelihood of the discriminator.